mattrussi/gitlab-com-runbooks/docs/duo-chat/README.md

 After we've collected the log, we do:

-1. Filter the llm.log by the error code (LLM log spits the error code as-is).
+1. Filter the llm.log by the error code (LLM log outputs the error code as-is).
 Extract the correlation-id in the same log line.
 2. Filter the llm.log and sidekloq.log by the extracted correlation-id.
 This gives us the details of the process flow, which is crucial to identify where the thing went wrong.